 I felt free from cultural pressure to date.
-My life-goal was no longer to find some "soul mate," because my soul was now mated to Christ.
+My life goal was no longer to find some "soul mate," because my soul was mated to Christ.
 My desire was to know Christ, and be found in him.
 I was allowing God to change me in ways that would be good for any future relationship I might be in.

 If you feel pressure to date and mate, ask yourself, where does this come from?
 I have met many who get into a relationship to satisfy cultural expectations, or to please their mother and father.
+Or, who have the idea that without being married I will be unfulfilled.
 This pressure is not from God.
+It's a very non-Pauline idea, since Paul himself seemed to do more than fine without being married.
 It creates the idolatrous idea that marriage is life's greatest thing.
 It is not.